What Are Employers in Mapademics?

 Method 2: Bulk Employer Creation

-When importing multiple jobs through bulk data import:1
+When importing multiple jobs through bulk data import:Prepare Your Data

 Include employer names in your job data spreadsheet.
 If an employer doesn’t exist, it will be created automatically during import.